 Theorem \ref{thm:noether}(i) links constancy of $\mathcal M$ with symmetry of the IL$^{(0,1)}$QG's energy \eqref{eq:E} under zonal translations.

 By Theorem \ref{thm:noether}(ii), conservation of $\mathcal E$ and $\mathcal M$ imply that the transformations they induced on any functional represents a symmetry in the general sense that transforming and letting the time run commute.
-But the reciprocal of the above theorem is, however, not strictly true.
-Indeed, if the left-hand-side of \eqref{eq:noether} vanishes, then $\smash{\frac{d}{dt}}\mathcal F = 0$ is equal to a \emph{distinguished function}.
+But the reciprocal of the latter is not strictly true.
+Indeed, if the left-hand-side of \eqref{eq:noether} vanishes, then $\dot{\mathcal G} = 0$ is equal to a \emph{distinguished function}.
 Namely, a function of functionals $\mathcal C[\varphi]$, called \emph{Casimirs}, which are nontrivial solutions of

-The Casimirs form the kernel of $\{\,, \}$ and by \eqref{eq:dotF} they are integrals of motion.
+The Casimirs form the kernel of $\{\,, \}$ and, since $\mathcal F$ includes $\mathcal E$, they represent integrals of motion.
 However, they do not generate any variation, i.e., $\delta_\mathcal C\varphi = -\varepsilon\{\mathcal C,\varphi\} = 0$, and thus are not related to explicit symmetries, i.e., symmetries that are visible in the Eulerian variables that form the phase space in which the dynamics are being viewed.
 The Casimirs of the IL$^{(0,1)}$QG's bracket \eqref{eq:LP} are given by